10 Questions About Floating Bathroom Vanities

 4. Do you tile behind a floating vanity?

-Typically, as with most vanities, you can skip the finishing of the wall behind the cabinet.
+Typically, as with most vanities, you can skip finishing the wall behind the cabinet.
 This space is going to be covered and will never be seen.
 Plus, tiling can make it even more challenging to access the plumbing if something goes wrong.
-You should tile above the vanity and below it, as well as on both sides.
+You should tile above the vanity, below it, and on both sides.
 However, you do not need to tile behind the cabinet itself.
-That’s actually more of a wasted effort than anything.
+That’s more of a wasted effort than anything.

 5. How are floating vanities supported?

-Floating vanities are supported by their structural design, as well as the way they are installed on the wall.
+Floating vanities are supported by their structural design and how they are installed on the wall.
 Usually, contractors will add blocking to the wall to provide additional support for a floating vanity, but this can cost more because it requires opening up the wall behind the cabinet.
-When installing the cabinet, it will be secured to studs and any added blocking to ensure that it is properly supported.
+The cabinet will be secured to studs and any added blocking to ensure it is properly supported.

 shop all floating bathroom vanities